lancekmyers/stu/README.md

 I adore Stan, but there are a few points that always frustrate me.

 - Stan doesn't support the broadcasted arithmetic I've gotten so accustomed to from using numpy
 - Stan takes forever to compile models
 - Most of the errors I end up with are shape errors that should be able to be detected statically, but instead I have to wait for the model to run before I can find out about that error
 - Stan's defaults are good, but occasionally I want more control over the sampler.
-    I might want to use Elliptical Slice Sampling, or use Pathfinder to initialize NUTS, or use whatever the hot new MCMC methods are.
+I might want to use elliptical slice sampling, or use pathfinder to initialize NUTS, or use whatever the hot new MCMC methods are.
 In such cases, I have to rewrite my model in TFP.

 Stu tries to address these issues.
 The guiding philosophy is that working with stu should be as pleasant as possible, with the compiler